3rl-io/wasd-site/README.md

 # 3axis quick start example

-This is the fastest way to build a 3D interface.
+This is the fastest way to build a 3D website.

-⚠️ Support is no longer available for public-facing websites

 [Live Demo](https://3axis.io/vanilla.html)